 Simple, Yet Powerful Ways to Avoid Blogging Mistakes

-Have you ever spent hours carefully crafting a blog post, editing and re-editing your work only to find (after launching and promoting the heck out of it) that you missed a horrific spelling or grammatical error?
+Do you ever make blogging mistakes?
+I sure do.
+I’ve spent hours carefully crafting a blog post, editing and re-editing my work only to find (after launching and promoting the heck out of it) that I’ve missed a horrific error.

 Ugh!
 It’s the digital equivalent of arriving home at the end of a long evening to find a HUGE piece of spinach in your teeth.

 We’ve all been there.
 The only solace that works for me is knowing that I’ve seen worse blogging mistakes on other sites.
 Yup, misery loves company.

 Do I say anything when I spot these errors?
 No. I most certainly do not.
 Perhaps it’s a lack of time or maybe I’m just too chicken because I fear I will anger the author.
 But I’m making a pledge to change this behavior.

 Just as I would want someone to tell me if I had spinach in my teeth, I want to know if I’ve made blogging mistakes.
 And I suspect others feel the same way.
 Errors are easy to fix and maybe we can save each other from additional embarrassment.

 Before I embark on my editorial mission, however, I would like to share a few tips I’ve learned for avoiding blogging mistakes in the first place.

 1. Accept That Your First Draft Will Suck (and, probably the second one too)

 One of my favorite TV moments was when Téa Leoni (as Elizabeth McCord in Madame Secretary) was talking about her speech writer.
 She said she always hated his first and second drafts, but she LOVED his third drafts.